Civitanova Marche: Sanctuary of San Marone

-The church is located on San Marone hamlet, in the lower part of the city.
+The San Marone church is located on San Marone hamlet, in the lower part of the city.
 Originally in Romanesque style, erected on the location of the protector martyr.
 The sanctuary has a central naive as well as two lateral ones and conserves ancient architectural remains; the façade has a lunette in the main gate where there is the depiction of the Virgin with Child between San Marone and Santa Domitilla, work realized at the end of the 19th century by Sigismondo Nardi.
 The remains of the saint are conserved under the altar.
 In this sanctuary, the 13 May 1823, Sante Possenti, governor of the Papal States and Agnese Frisciotti of Civitanova got married.

 Saint Augustine Church

-The original structure of the church belongs to the XIII° century.
+The original structure of the Saint Augustine church belongs to the XIII° century.
 During the 18th century the church has been reworked and entitled to Saint Augustine.
 The restructuration has allowed the construction of the dome at the centre of the transept and the new chapels with altars along the naive.

 Saint Francis Church

-The church, erected during the 14th century and reworked during the 18th century, the original structure conserves the gothic portal, remains of the romanesque-gothic decoration of the sides and the bell tower.
+The Saint Francis church, erected during the 14th century and reworked during the 18th century, the original structure conserves the gothic portal, remains of the romanesque-gothic decoration of the sides and the bell tower.
 Currently it is used as a multimedia space, for conferences and exhibitions.